 After clearing up the remnants of lunch and putting the cooler away, Travis and Ben joined Katy on the ridge.
 Their snowboarding continued, but they no longer bothered themselves with proper techniques, just had a good time with it.
 Although Ben stumbled and plummeted several more times, it didn’t disappoint him nearly as much as it had earlier in the day.
 Perhaps he, too, had matured a fraction.
 Eventually, he excused himself to wander off into the forest in search of his own tree.
 Snow from the higher elevation finally descended, and large, fluffy flakes swirled silently through the air, playfully surrounding him as he climbed up through a large grove of Englemann spruce.

 “I take it you’re feeling better?”
-Ben asked, carefully stepping over fallen branches and tree stumps in his path.
+Ben asked, stepping over fallen branches and tree stumps in his path.
 The pungent aroma of pine resin ignited his senses.

 “Much better,” she replied.
 “How’s snowboarding?”